The short answer

 Leash walks

 Some cats tolerate harness training and short supervised walks.
-Use a proper cat harness (not a dog harness — different fit).
-Train indoors first for several weeks, then short outdoor walks.
+Use a proper cat harness (not a dog harness; they fit differently).
+Train indoors first for several weeks, then move to short outdoor walks.
 Never leave the cat unattended even on a leash.
 Most cats prefer the catio, but some genuinely enjoy walks.

 Supervised yard time